 Celebrity families can be a fantastic alternative to the traditional family tree project.
 It may not have the personal connection, but many students become very passionate about popular figures.

 Instead of focusing on the extended family, have your students share their own autobiographical poems.
 Each line should start with “I” and they may include where they are from, their family members (if they would like), adjectives to describe themselves, things they love to do, things they fear, and things they hope for.
 These poems are incredible ways for your students to express themselves.
-Often, students who are dealing with trauma can find an outlet in writing, particularly about themselves.
+Often, older children who are dealing with trauma can find an outlet in writing, particularly about themselves.